100 Great Reasons to Visit Cape Town

 8. Great Hostels – you will find some of the best hostels in the world in Cape Town.

-9. Luxury Apartments – in Camps Bay with stunning views if you feel like splurging.
+9. Luxury Apartments – Vrbo apartments in Camps Bay have stunning views if you feel like splurging.

-10. Tintswalo Atlantic & Boulders Beach – some of the best luxury hotels in stunning natural settings and unbelievable views.
+10. Tintswalo Atlanticone of the best luxury hotels in a stunning natural setting with unbelievable views.

 The Onyx Hotel